Tuen Mun Hospital: Facilities

 The ground floor of the hospital is occupied by the casualty ward, and a day-care centre.
 The hospital has recently established a trauma unit and a neo-natal intensive care unit.

 Tuen Mun Hospital also has a General Out-Patient Clinic or Polyclinic.
 The Yan Oi Polyclinic at 6 Tuen Lee Street is not to be mistaken for the fictional Yan Oi Hospital from the TVB series The Hippocratic Crush.

-It is the only hospital with an operational helipad in New Territories, and one of the two hospitals in Hong Kong (Pamela Youde Nethersole Eastern Hospital and Tuen Mun Hospital).
+Previously the hospital had the only operational helipad in New Territories, and one of the two hospitals in Hong Kong (Pamela Youde Nethersole Eastern Hospital and Tuen Mun Hospital), however currently the helipad has been shut down and is being used as external storage following an expansion to the surgical units at the hospital.

 It is one of the two major Radiation Emergency Treatment Centres in Hong Kong (Pamela Youde Nethersole Eastern Hospital and Tuen Mun Hospital), and the only one in New Territories.

 Transport

 It is served by the Tuen Mun Hospital stop of the MTR Light Rail.